 PANCE Practice Test (PA Certification)

 These exams are designed by the National Commission on Certification of Physician Assistants (NCCPA).
 The PANCE and PANRE are timed, multiple-choice tests that are presented and answered on a computer screen in local commercial testing centers.
 Information about exam development and scoring is available at the NCCPA Web site (http://www.nccpa.net).
 Examination candidates are encouraged to review the content blueprint to better understand the types of practices, tasks, and diseases covered by the Board examinations.

 To attain certification, PAs must pass the PANCE.
-Administered year round at more than 200 testing centers across the United States, PANCE is a multiple-choice test that includes 360 questions that assess medical and surgical knowledge.
-After passing PANCE, PAs are issued a NCCPA certificate, entitling them to use the Physician AssistantCertified (PA-C) designation until the end of the second year after its issuance.
+Administered year-round at more than 200 testing centers across the United States, PANCE is a multiple-choice test that includes 360 questions that assess medical and surgical knowledge.
+After passing PANCE, PAs are issued an NCCPA certificate, entitling them to use the Physician AssistantCertified (PA-C) designation until the end of the second year after its issuance.

 To maintain NCCPA certification and retain the right to use the PA-C designation beyond the date of the initial certificate’s expiration, they must follow a multifaceted process, involving documentation of continuing medical education (CME) hours and now, after 10 years, successful completion of the Physician Assistant National Recertifying Examination (PANRE; recertification by exam was required every 6 years until 2014).

 |Test Name||Physician Assistant National Certifying Examination|